cmu-sei/pharos/tools/ooanalyzer/ida/README.md

 We have tested the IDA Pro Plugin on the following configurations:

+* IDA Pro 7.5 on Linux with Python 3.8.2
 * IDA Pro 7.5 on Linux with Python 3.6.9
 * IDA Pro 7.4 on Linux with Python 3.6.9
 * IDA Pro 7.4 on macOS with Python 2.7.16